Compactors

 Heading for loop

-How does a compactor work?
+How does a waste compactor work?

 What types of waste can be compacted?

-- Cardboard and cardboard boxes.
+- Cardboard and cardboard boxes

-- Paper: Shredded paper, paper bags and newspapers.
+- Paper: Shredded paper, paper bags, and newspapers.

-- Plastic: Soft and hard plastic.
+- Plastic: Soft and hard plastic

 How much waste can a compactor handle?

-- Horizontal baler: Around 2-3 tons of waste daily, depending on the type of waste.
+- Horizontal baler: Approximately 2-3 tons of waste daily.

-- Vertical baler: Approximately 20kg-800kg per bale.
-We recommend emptying a baler 1-2 times per week.
+- Vertical baler: Around 20kg-800kg per bale.
+We recommend emptying 1-2 times a week.

 Can a compactor reduce waste volume?